boat safety tips

 Boat Safety Tips

-From 2016-2020 there were 22,332 reported watercraft accidents involving recreational vessels such as motorboats, sailboats and Jet Skis, more than 3,000 fatalities and millions of dollars of property damage, according to the most recent report from the Insurance Information Institute.
+From 2018-2022 there were 4,049 reported recreational watercraft accidents, which included 636 deaths, 2,222 injuries and millions of dollars of property damage, according to the most recent report from the Insurance Information Institute and the U.S. Coast Guard.
 In the Northeast, New York is among the top 10 states for watercraft accidents.

 Part of being a boat owner is making sure that you, and everyone you invite onto your vessel, are following safety protocol.
 The next time you are out on the water, remember these tips.